-The system will disable electronic speed control without erasing the memory if you:
+The system will disable Electronic Speed Control without erasing the memory if you:

-- Softly tap the brake pedal,

-- Depress the brake pedal, or
+- Softly tap the brake pedal, - Depress the brake pedal, or

-- Pull the speed control lever toward you to CANCEL.
+• Pull the Electronic Speed Control lever toward you to CANCEL.

 Pushing and releasing the ON/OFF button or turning off the ignition erases the set speed from memory.